-This caprese pasta salad is so simple to make and great for a picnic.
+Caprese pasta salad is so simple to make, and great for a picnic.
 There are long pasta spirals, fresh mozzarella pearls, cherry tomatoes, and ribbons of basil all tossed in a balsamic vinaigrette dressing.
-My favorite thing is to top the the pasta salad off with a sweet balsamic glaze.
-The longer the salad sits, the tastier it gets too!
+My favorite thing is to garnish the top the the caprese pasta salad with a sweet balsamic glaze.
+The longer the salad sits, the tastier it gets, too!
 This is a sponsored post for HemisFares™ brand that is available exclusively at Kroger family of stores.
 All opinions are honest and 100% my own.

-Summer is here and I’m switching things up with this pasta salad.
-Since I was a little girl I’ve been a die-hard pasta salad lover especially during the warm, summer months.
+Summer is here and I’m switching things up with this easy caprese pasta salad recipe.
+Since I was a little girl, I’ve been a die-hard pasta salad lover, especially during the warm, summer months.
 I’ve always had the traditional pasta salad with the rotini noodles, loads of fresh veggies, Italian dressing and occasionally cheese.
 My mom tried to start adding the pepperoni, but how it discolors after a day or two sort of freaks me out, so that’s a no go.

 We’re stepping outside the box today though.
 Let’s first start with the HemisFares Fusilli Bucati Lunghi Find No. 5 which are the long pasta spirals.
 You can find it at Kroger, if you’re wondering.
 They grabbed my attention because for one, they’re really pretty and for two, they have holes in the center that will soak up more of our balsamic vinaigrette.
 You can either break it before adding it into the water or cook it whole.
 I’ll leave that up to you.

 This caprese pasta salad is a winner for my son.
 He is so finicky about his food which is incredibly irritating.
 He doesn’t like Italian dressing with the red bits in it.
-He won’t eat any of the veggies other than the cucumbers.
-The list goes on and I totally blame his father for this but guess what!
-Neither of those issues are a concern with this salad which is a big, fat win.
+He won’t eat any veggies other than cucumbers.
+The list goes on and I totally blame his father for this, but guess what?!
+Neither of those issues are a concern with this caprese pasta salad recipe, which is a big, fat win.
 Woop woop!

 This caprese pasta salad is so simple to make and great for a picnic.
 There are long pasta spirals, fresh mozzarella pearls, cherry tomatoes, and ribbons of basil all tossed in a balsamic vinaigrette dressing.
 My favorite thing is to top the the pasta salad off with a sweet balsamic glaze.